 adAPT is available today in the Amazon App Store (U.S only) for the Amazon Fire 7 tablet. adAPT will also be available in the Android App Store worldwide in the last week of February 2019.
 If you are outside the US, please contact us for the exact date of availability in your country.

-• Educational program using modulated music.
+• Educational program designed to target sound hypersensitivity (adverse reactions to sound) using modulated music.

 • 4-Week program with two 30-minute sessions per day.